The sacrificial love of Jesus and the miraculous crucifix of Limpias

 by Fr.
 Tommy Lane

 Most of the songs in the Eurovision Song Contest are about love.
 In films and soaps we see love portrayed.
-Is that the type of love Jesus is talking of in today’s Gospel when he says,
+Most of it is not the type of love Jesus is talking of in today’s Gospel when he says,

 As the Father has loved me